TritonDataCenter/rfd/rfd/0035/README.md

 It is considered an error to include both x-request-id and request-id headers.

+We should also return the request-id header in all responses at any restify server.
+This way clients who make a request will receive back the request-id header and when they are looking up traces, they can use that ID to find the logs that match with their request.

 #### triton-span-id

 This header represents the span identifier (span\_id) of the span that this